mak-aravind/mak-obsidian-missionOneDoubleO/missionOneDoubleO/open-project/notes/Launch details for open project.md

 	openproject/community:12

 	```
+3. Launch Application
-3. You can then launch a browser and access your new OpenProject installation at `http://localhost:8080`.
+	You can then launch a browser and access your new OpenProject installation at `http://localhost:8080`.
 Easy!
-4. To Stop the openproject container:
+1. To Stop the openproject container:
 	```
 	docker stop openproject
 	```